9track/FlashFloppy-wiki/Troubleshooting-FAQ.md

   - This is equivalent to the above problem, but with an LCD/OLED display.
   See answer above.

+- **My Gotek will only display 'UPD'**
+  - FlashFloppy is stuck in its update bootloader.
+This is usually because you have a short from jumper JA to ground.
+Check that jumpers are installed correctly at the rear of the Gotek.
+Also check the underside of the Gotek PCB for shorts (eg. solder blobs).

+- **My Gotek will only display 'FF Update Flash'**
+  - This is equivalent to the above problem, but with an LCD/OLED display.
+  See answer above.

 - **My Gotek does not recognise any USB stick that I insert, and then afterwards they all fail to work even in a PC**
   - You are feeding more than 5 volts power to the Gotek, and frying